SkylineCommunications/dataminer-docs/connector-help/connector_help/Orbitracs_OPM_ACU.md

 - **Select Satellite** drop-down list (created from the satcat.ocf file) from where an existing satellite can be selected.
 Saves the last selected satellite.
 - Increment arrow selection.
 To select a position with **0.01ø**, **0.05ø** or **1ø** increments (**West** or **East**).
 Repetitive and can be mixed with the other increments commands below.
 To be terminated by **GO** for validation.
 Time-out of 5 sec.
 - **Position Input,** free orbit position input.
 Format "p+xxx.xx" or "p-xxx.xx".
-Format sould be respected, insert leading zeros if needed.
+Format should be respected, insert leading zeros if needed.

-Following **settings** are provided with pagebuttons:
+Following **settings** are provided with page buttons:

 - **Console**: **Console Line,** allow display the on-going process after **Force Sync**, **Repointing** or **Fine-pointing**.
 - **Maintenance:** **Start** and **operate** the OPM in **DOS mode**.